Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Notations and conventions

+All schemes are assumed to be \textbf{noetherian} and of \textbf{finite dimension}; furthermore all smooth (and étale) morphisms and all quasi-finite morphisms are implicitly assumed to be separated and of finite type.
+The following notations will be used very often: \begin{itemize} \item We let $\Sm$ be the class of smooth morphisms of schemes.
+For a scheme $S$, we let $S_{\et}$ (resp. $\Sm_S$) be the category of étale (resp. smooth) $S$-schemes. \item If $x$ is a point of a scheme $S$, we denote by $k(x)$ the residue field of $S$ at the point $x$. \item If $k$ is a field, we denote by $G_k$ its absolute Galois group. \item If $S$ is a scheme and $\xi$ is a geometric point of $S$, we denote by $\pi_1^{\et}(S,\xi)$ the étale fundamental group of $S$ with base point $\xi$ defined in \cite{sga1}. \end{itemize}

-If $S$ is a scheme.
-A \emph{stratification} of $S$ is a partition of $S$ into non-empty equidimensional locally closed subschemes called \emph{strata} such that the topological closure of any stratum is a union strata.
+Finally, if $S$ is a scheme.
+A \emph{stratification} of $S$ is a partition of $S$ into non-empty equidimensional locally closed subschemes called \emph{strata} such that the topological closure of any stratum is a union of strata.